Tutorial: Module 2

 DoDEA Regulation 2590.1 - Programs for Gifted Students, requires all schools to use procedures for identification outlined in DoDEA Program Guide 2590.2 - Gifted Education Section I: Identification, Section II: Services

 The identification procedures provide for student referrals through testing, nomination, or transfer.
 A significant element of the identification process is the concept that giftedness is not equated to a test score or a matrix score.
 No single measure or indicator may be used to find a child eligible or ineligible for gifted education services.
-Rather, students' areas of strengh and accomplishment are reviewed through multiple measures.
+Rather, students' areas of strength and accomplishment are reviewed through multiple measures.

 The decision on eligibility or ineligibility is made by a local school Gifted Review Committee.
 The members of the committee base their decision on all available data related to the student who has been referred.